 - Galine, Frye, Fitting & Frangos, LLP

-- Period 1: Logged into the app and waiting for a ride request.
-During this period, the rideshare company's contingent liability policy typically provides lower limits (e.g., $50,000 for bodily injury per person, $100,000 per accident, and $30,000 for property damage).
+- Period 1: The driver is logged into the app and waiting for a ride request.
+The rideshare company's contingent liability policy provides reduced limits during this period: $50,000 for bodily injury per person, $100,000 per accident, and $30,000 for property damage.
+The company's coverage only applies if the driver's personal insurance does not cover the claim.

-- Periods 2 & 3: En route to pick up a passenger (Period 2) or actively transporting a passenger (Period 3).
-In these periods, the rideshare company’s substantial $1 million third-party liability policy may activate.
+- Periods 2 and 3: The driver is en route to pick up a passenger (Period 2) or actively transporting a passenger (Period 3).
+In both of these periods, Uber and Lyft's $1 million third-party liability policy is in effect, along with uninsured and underinsured motorist coverage.

 How Rideshare Accident Claims Differ From Other Car Accidents